 #2 Updated by Herbert Greenlee over 2 years ago

 Crashing files from with this fcl file are as follows.

-#3 Updated by Gianluca Petrillo about 2 years ago
+#3 Updated by Gianluca Petrillo over 2 years ago

 - Category set to Reconstruction

 So far, I failed to reproduce the crash with a

 v06_26_01_br branch and the FHiCL file specified, as copied from its location, running on the first input file in the first report and on the first file of note 2.